elghannay/nodejs/mongoDB/autentication.md

 `sudo mongod --auth`

-> if you have already defined a user you may login to your db as `mongo -u name -p pass -authenticationDatabase admin` admin is the database that you have assigned the user initially.
+> if you have already defined a user you may login to your db as `mongo -u name -p pass -authenticationDatabase admin` admin is the database that you have assigned the user initially. it could be the 'shop' DB for example.

 > if it is your first time you get a localhost exception, which the ability to switch to admin database even if you haven't added any user.